act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Passed Example 9

-This `autocomplete` [attribute value][] only has the required token "current-password", followed by the optional "webauthn" token.
+This `autocomplete` [attribute value][] has the required token "current-password", followed by the optional "webauthn" token.

 ```html
 <label>